pryv/dev-site/source/customer-resources/mfa.md

 This document describes how to configure Multi-Factor Authentication (MFA) for the Pryv.io [auth.login](https://api.pryv.com/reference/#login-user) API method.

+The prerequisite for this is to have:

+- a running [entreprise version](/concepts/#entreprise-license-open-source-license) of Pryv.io
-The prerequisite for this is to have an external communication service to send messages over another channel, such as emails or SMS.
+- an external communication service to send messages over another channel, such as email or SMS.

-Depending on your service capabilities, you will either use the **single** or the **challenge-verify** mode.
+Depending on your communication service capabilities, you will either use the **single** or the **challenge-verify** mode.

 ## Flow

+You will need to define a template for the API call(s) that will be made to your communication service.
+The user-specific values that will be substituted in the template will be stored in the user's `.mfa` [system stream](/customer-resources/system-streams/#system-streams).

-### 1. Activation
+### Setup

 MFA must be activated per user account.
 You can implement this in your onboarding flow or at a later time.
-After obtaining a `personal` token from an [auth.login](https://api.pryv.com/reference/#login-user) API call, you must call the [activate MFA](https://api.pryv.com/reference/#activate-mfa) API method, providing your account's **MFA profile** in the request body.
+After obtaining a `personal` token from an [auth.login](https://api.pryv.com/reference/#login-user) API call, you must call the [activate MFA](https://api.pryv.com/reference/#activate-mfa) API method, providing the user's MFA data.
+This will trigger the challenge sent to the user.
-The MFA profile is a JSON object with values specific to the account.
-These values will be substituted to the endpoints' `url`, `body` and `headers` properties in the MFA configuration during the exchanges between the Pryv.io MFA service and your communication service.
-See

-### 2. Confirmation

-### 3. Challenge
+You should use the [Confirm MFA activation](/reference/#confirm-mfa-activation) to send the obtained challenge in the payload it expects.
+If confirmation is successful, the MFA data provided at activation is saved in the user's `.mfa` stream.

-### 4. Verification
+### Usage

+Once MFA has been activated for an account, you will receive a `mfaToken` each time you perform a [Login user](/reference/#login-with-mfa) API call.
+You will use it to [Trigger the MFA challenge](/reference/#trigger-mfa-challenge) where data saved in the `.mfa` stream will be sent to your communication service.
+You will send the received challenge the same way you did for confirmation, but this time using the [verify MFA challenge](/reference/#verify-mfa-challenge) route.

+### Deactivation and recovery

+You may deactivate MFA using a personal token on the [deactivate MFA](/reference/#deactivate-mfa) API method.
+If you have lost access to your 2nd factor such as phone or email, you can also use the [recover MFA](/reference/#recover-mfa) route to deactivate it using one of the codes

 ## Modes